 Progress Report on Activities

-A number of management actions related to spill response and hazardous materials have been implemented over recent years.
-Many are associated with the tasks included in the Jointly adopted Work Plans but others may be implemented by one or more jurisdictions.
+A number of management actions related to data and information management have been implemented over recent years.
+Many are associated with the tasks included in the Jointly adopted Work Plans but other may be implemented by one or more jurisdictions.
 This section provides an overview of some of the actions undertaken, with in some cases, links to other sites for additional information.

-Two activities are identified and progress on them can be viewed at "2005 Spill Response, Hazardous Materials Progress Report".
+Six activities are identified and progress on them can be viewed at "2005 Data and Information Management Progress Report."

 In addition, there is also a summary of findings from the Institute for Watershed Studies' Lake Whatcom Monitoring 2004-2005 Final Report, and associated management actions available.

 - Models and Data Gaps - A pollutant loading model is a recognized need for stormwater management in the Lake Whatcom watershed.
 A pollutant loading model will assist in the evaluation of relative pollutant loads from existing land uses and areas as well as future scenarios.
 Pollutant loading models for the Lake Whatcom watershed are under development through the WRIA 1 Watershed Planning Project and the Lake Whatcom TMDL study.

 In order to have models that are calibrated specifically to the conditions in the Lake Whatcom watershed, additional stream water quantity and quality data was conducted.
 Nine streams in the watershed were identified for stream flow and water quality monitoring.
 These included Smith, Olsen, Carpenter, Silver Beach , Mill Wheel, Euclid , Austin , Brannian, and Anderson Creeks.
 Stream flow had been monitored on Smith, Austin , and Anderson Creeks by WWU.
 Stream flow data on the six remaining streams was collected by USGS.